mohamed-ben-lboukht/emotion-detection/README.md

 #### From API Endpoints
 - `/api/sessions` - Get all sessions as JSON
-- `/api/json-files` - Browse and download JSON files
+- `/api/admin/sessions` - Browse and download JSON files
-- `/view-data` - View both MongoDB and JSON data
+- `/api/admin/extract-data` - Extract MongoDB data to JSON files

-### 4. Testing the MongoDB Connection

-To check if your MongoDB connection is working correctly:
-1. Go to `/admin/dashboard`
-2. Click "Load MongoDB Data"
-3. You should see your sessions listed in a table

-All typed data is now automatically saved to both local JSON files and MongoDB.
-The MongoDB data will persist even when Render restarts your application.
+## License

+This project is licensed under the MIT License.